 Concluding Your Session

-To conclude the session, you will be invited to make another appointment.
-Your counsellor may suggest more sessions if she feels there is more to work on, but the final decision is up to you.
+To conclude the session, you will probably be invited to make another appointment.
+Your counsellor/psychotherapist may suggest more sessions if he/she feels there is more to work on, but the final decision is up to you.

 Generally, you could expect to have 3 to 5 sessions initially, but you may need more to fully unfold a situation.
 You should be starting to feel better after this, but there are no “quick fixes” in therapy.

-Remember, your mental health is just as important to your physical health.
+Remember, your mental health is just as important as your physical health, and many people find that addressing emotional issues can help with physical complaints.

 If you feel I might be able to help you, or you would like to learn more, please give me a call on 0474 095 432.